Alexis Souahy: Club career

 On 15 January 2018, Souahy signed his first professional contract with United Soccer League side Louisville City FC.
 After a preseason injury he would make his professional debut on 22 April against Atlanta United 2.
 Starting the match in place of an injured Pat McMahon.
 He appeared in 19 of Louisville's 34 league matches including 11 of Louisville last 17 as he slowly became a starter as the season progressed.
 He scored his first professional goal on 9 September against Pittsburgh and scored three goals during league competition.
 He also made his first appearance in the U.S. Open Cup as a professional when he was brought on as a substitute against the Long Island Rough Riders.
-He went on to appear in two of Louisville's five U.S. Open Cup matches without scoring as Louisville reached the quarter finals of the competition for the first time in its history.
+He went on to appear in two of Louisville's five U.S. Open Cup matches without scoring as Louisville reached the quarter-finals of the competition for the first time in its history.
 Souahy also appeared in all four of Louisville's USL Cup playoff matches as he and Louisville went on to win the USL Cup Final against Phoenix.

 Following the 2021 season, Louisville opted to decline their contract option on Souahy.

 Souahy signed a contract for the 2022 season with USL Championship side New Mexico United on 28 December 2021.

 On 14 February 2023, Souahy signed with USL League One side Union Omaha.

+Souahy was acquired by USL League One expansion club Spokane Velocity ahead of their inaugural season, but was immediately transferred to USL Championship team FC Tulsa.
+Souahy and Tulsa mutually parted ways in January 2025.